akaseahawk/ArtOfDataScience2016/Draft/progress_report.md

 dimensionaltiy.
 Next, we plan to investigate why the polynomial regression and random forest regression performed relatively well and review our assumptions for accuracy and completeness as well as adjust our regression algorithm parameters to better represent the true data as well as the adjusted assumptions.
 To gain more understanding of why the regression algorithms performed the way they did, we reevaluated our procedure thus far and tested our assumptions.
+This is explained further in the Testing Assumptions and Next Steps sections.